-Table 7-3 shows key tools used in the penetration testing.
+Table 7-4 shows key tools used in the penetration testing.

-Table 7-3 Penetration Testing Tools
+Table 7-4 Penetration Testing Tools

 Name(Version) Outline

-ZAP (2.4.3/2.5.0) Inspection tool of Web vulnerabilities with Proxy traffic
+ZAP (2.4.3/2.7.0) Inspection tool of Web vulnerabilities with Proxy traffic

-nmap (7.12) Port Scanning Tool
+nmap (7.70) Port Scanning Tool

 Netcat (1.11) Packet Communication Tool

-Nessus (6.10.4) Vulnerability Scanning Tool
+Nessus (7.1.2) Vulnerability Scanning Tool

-Plugin 201704181815
+Plugin 201904092142

+Name(Version) Outline

 Burp Suite Professional Inspection tool of Web vulnerabilities with Proxy traffic

-(1.7.18)
+(1.7.33/1.7.35)

-Wireshark (2.2.4/2.2.5) Packet Capture Tool
+Wireshark (2.2.5/2.6.5) Packet Capture Tool

 OpenSSL 1.0.1j Software library that provides the SSL/TLS protocol

+robot-detect (2018, April The tool that examines whether the TLS implementation

+3) has countermeasures against the specific attack

+procedures

-PRET (0.35) PJL and PostScript test tools
+PRET (0.40) PJL and PostScript test tools

-<List of the Performed Penetration Testing>
+<Content of the Performed Penetration Testing>

-Table 7-4 shows vulnerabilities concerned and the content of the related penetration testing.
-The evaluator performed 14 test cases in the following penetration testing to identify possibly exploitable vulnerabilities:
+Table 7-5 shows vulnerabilities concerned and the content of the related penetration testing.
+The evaluator performed 15 test cases in the following penetration testing to identify possibly exploitable vulnerabilities:

-Table 7-4 Outline of the Performed Penetration Testing
+Table 7-5 Outline of the Performed Penetration Testing

 Vulnerability Outline of the Penetration Testing 1 Confirmed that the unintended network ports were not opened using the port scanning tool and the vulnerability scanning tool.
 Also checked no vulnerabilities to unauthorised inputs for available ports.
 2 Checked no publicly-known vulnerabilities on Web interfaces to access the TOE.
 Confirmed that the Security Functions may not be bypassed by the specified URL at the time of connecting to the TOE via a Web browser.
-Checked no implementation-specific vulnerabilities regarding PJL and PostScript.
+Checked no implementation specific vulnerabilities regarding PJL and PostScript.
 3 Checked no implementation-specific vulnerabilities regarding the encryption communication with TLS and IPsec.
 Confirmed that parameters were not easily predicted by verifying the randomness of numbers as parameters used in Web interfaces.
-4 Confirmed that the TOE was not unsecured due to the overloaded CPU and insufficient resources.
+4 Confirmed that the TOE was not unsecured due to insufficient resources.
 5 Confirmed that Security Functions were not bypassed when user login was performed using multiple interfaces and user privileges were changed on various occasions.

-(c) Result
+c.
+Result